Samsung bets on Europe 5G orders to grow network equipment business

-Samsung Electronics (005930.KS) is banking on Europe to maintain growth momentum in its network equipment business, a senior executive said, as 5G rollout widens and industry leader Huawei Technologies of China focuses on its domestic market.
+SEOUL, June 8 (Reuters) - Samsung Electronics is banking on Europe to maintain growth momentum in its network equipment business, a senior executive said, as 5G rollout widens and industry leader Huawei Technologies of China focuses on its domestic market.

-Although the South Korean tech company is global No. 1 in memory chips and smartphones, in 5G network equipment it ranks fifth behind Huawei (HWT.UL), Ericsson (ERICb.ST), Nokia (NOKIA.HE) and ZTE (000063.SZ), with a 10-15% market share in the first quarter of 2021, according to market research firm Dell'Oro Group.
+Although the South Korean tech company is global No. 1 in memory chips and smartphones, in 5G network equipment it ranks fifth behind Huawei, Ericsson, Nokia and ZTE, with a 10-15% market share in the first quarter of 2021, according to market research firm Dell’Oro Group.

 Besides Europe, Samsung is also looking to expand in markets such as India, Australia and Southeast Asia, he added.